raigarvit474/client-sphere/DEPLOYMENT.md

-# NextJS CRM Deployment Guide
+# Client Sphere Deployment Guide

-This guide provides step-by-step instructions for deploying your NextJS CRM application on different platforms, with specific attention to Windows development environments.
+This guide provides step-by-step instructions for deploying your Client Sphere CRM application on different platforms, with specific attention to Windows development environments.

 ## Table of Contents
 1. [Pre-deployment Checklist](#pre-deployment-checklist)